return to menu

 chop – a tempo locked repeat type of effect.

-memo 2 – memorize any parameter in tape or mixer for instant recall.
+memo 2 – memorize any parameters for instant momentary recall while in tape or mixer mode.

 to completely erase the tape and all recorded material, press shift + tape key.